Graduate School of Arts and Sciences

 Students wishing to apply for loans should contact the Graduate School for application materials.

 The Graduate PLUS Loan is a federal loan that allows graduate students to borrow up to their total cost of education less any financial aid received.
 The student must pass an independent credit review.
-The PLUS Loan has an origination fee of 4.0 percent for loans first disbursed on or before July 1, 2013 and 4.204 percent for loans first disbursed on or after July 1, 2013.
-The interest rate is a fixed rate of 6.41 percent.
+The PLUS Loan has an origination fee of 4.288 percent and a fixed interest rate of 7.21 percent.
 Go to www.studentloans.gov to apply for this loan.

 Satisfactory Academic Progress